TomasHubelbauer/svg-screencast/readme.md

 animations to reveal elements.
 Feed it an array of screenshots and stamps and it will determine the changes between frames and output an animated SVG screencast.

+## Installation & Usage

+Not ready for general use yet, if interested, check out [Development] below.

+[Development]: #development

+## Features

+- Allows accepting screenshots either ahead of time (bulk) or streamed real-time
+- Updates the changed regions only (primitive pixel-diff algorithm as of now)
+- Produces SVGs playable in MarkDown/SVG preview on GitHub and in VS Code
+- Uses standard SVG and CSS features resulting in great support (even Safari)

+## Limitations

+- Does not produce minimal file sizes yet, a smarter algorithm is in the works
+- Does not have interactivity of any kind, SVG used thru `img` just can't do it
+- Does not show the mouse cursor at the moment (a solution is in the works tho)

 ## Development

 To generate `demo.svg`, run `npx electron .` in `demo` to capture the individual